dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 Here's the gist of it:

-- A prism is identified by a lightning address
+- A prism is identified by a lightning address (or similar)
 - A prism has one or multiple recipients
 - Another prism can be one of the recipients
 - Splits are defined programmatically